DoanCV/DoanCV/README.md

 - 👀 I’m interested in the data science lifecycle from data engineering to model deployment.
 - 🌱 I’m currently reading Hands-on Machine Learning with Scikit-Learn, Keras, and TensorFlow.
     - (⌐■_■) I'm continuing my #66daysofdata streak since inception.
-- 💞️ I’m looking to collaborate on career and interview preparation.
+- 💞️ I’m looking to collaborate on career and interview preparation with enthusiasts and professionals.
 - 📫 How to reach me:
 <br> **LinkedIn**: https://www.linkedin.com/in/briandoan-profile/
 <br> **Discord**: #66daysofdata server (guess which Data Champion am I...)